Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 - Beri, A. (2020).
 SENTIMENTAL ANALYSIS USING VADER. https://towardsdatascience.com/sentimental-analysis-using-vader-a3415fef7664
 - IBM.
 (2020).
 Natural Language Processing (NLP). https://www.ibm.com/cloud/learn/natural-language-processing
 - Oxford Dictionaries.
 (2022). https://www.oxfordlearnersdictionaries.com/us
+- Panchotia, R. (2021).
+What Is GPT-3 And Why It is Revolutionizing Artificial Intelligence?
+Medium. https://medium.com/analytics-vidhya/what-is-gpt-3-and-why-it-is-revolutionizing-artificial-intelligence-44d8e17c7edf
 - Quora (2020).
 Why there's a saying "No One can understand women? https://www.quora.com/Why-theres-a-saying-No-One-can-understand-women
 - Sumrak, J. (2020).
 What Is GPT-3: How It Works and Why You Should Care. *Twilio*. https://www.twilio.com/blog/what-is-gpt-3
 - The Guardian.
 (2020).
 A robot wrote this entire article.
 Are you scared yet, human?. https://www.theguardian.com/commentisfree/2020/sep/08/robot-wrote-this-article-gpt-3